Free expat tax extension icon

 Is it possible to open a Swiss bank account online?

 Digital openings now outnumber branch visits.
-As of 2025, nearly all Swiss retail banks offer full remote onboarding, though user experience still varies.
+As of 2025, nearly all Swiss retail banks offer full set up for swiss bank accounts online, though user experience still varies.
 Private banks like UBS still invite wealth clients to Zürich for portfolio meetings, but basic multi-currency accounts are routinely opened online.

 Video identification combines NFC passport chip reads, geolocation checks, and a brief compliance interview, cutting approval times to two to five business days.
-Swissquote applies a 0.15% annual custody fee (minimum CHF 20 per quarter) and charges CHF 15 per quarter for inactive accounts.
+Swissquote’s custody pricing is not one flat rule for everyone.
+Its standard Swiss pricing shows quarterly custody fees by asset band, while a 0.15% annual custody fee may apply in certain jurisdictions.
+Verify the current fee schedule for their residency and account type before applying.
 PostFinance applies a CHF 25 per month processing surcharge for US applicants.
 Banks reject third-party wires and insist the first deposit arrive from an account in the applicant’s name.

 Is owning a Swiss bank account worth it?